tntech-ngin/F24-CSC2770/content/en/docs/prologue/semester-long-project.md

 ---

-#### **Weeks 11-12: Network Configuration with Limited Bandwidth**
+#### **Weeks 11-12: Dynamic Memory Manager with Limited Resources**

-- **Problem**: Communication between different sectors of the colony is disrupted due to a bandwidth limitation.
-Teams must reconfigure their network setup to ensure reliable and efficient communication with minimal bandwidth.
-- **Task**: Use socket programming in C to develop a client-server application that optimizes data transmission over a constrained network (e.g., 1 Mbps).
+- **Problem**: The colony's mainframe is overloaded with emergency data logs due to a storm.
+The system needs a dynamic memory manager that can handle frequent allocation and deallocation without running out of memory.
+- **Task**: Develop a memory manager in C that allocates and deallocates memory dynamically, ensuring no memory leaks within a restricted memory limit (e.g., 512 bytes).
-- **Resource Constraints**: Limited network bandwidth; teams must implement efficient data transmission protocols to minimize delays and maximize throughput.
+- **Resource Constraints**: Limited memory space and frequent allocation/deallocation requests; the memory manager must efficiently manage memory and prevent fragmentation.
-- **Outcome**: Teams learn to optimize network configurations and data transmission methods under bandwidth constraints, crucial for maintaining communication quality.

----
+- **Outcome**: Teams enhance their skills in dynamic memory management, learning to handle fluctuating data loads and prevent memory leaks in resource-constrained environments.

 #### **Weeks 13-14: Secure Communication with Limited Resources**